dialite/GPT-AI-Summarizer/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse community.
+I would like to thank the initiators of this project that gave inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>